hanabi/hanabi.github.io/README.md

       * Even though red 1 and red 3 are the same suit, Bob is not promised a red 2, because if he does nothing, Cathy will not go on to misplay the red 3.
 * The priority of *3 Bluffs* can be confusing.
 There are two main ways that you can tell whether something is a *3 Bluff* or not.
 You can ask:
   1) Does the clue "match" the blind-play?
 If it matches, then it is a *Finesse*.
 If it doesn't match, then it is a *Bluff*.
 Red matches red, but red does NOT match blue.
 2 matches 3, but 1 does NOT match 3.
-  2) Will the person who recieved the clue go on to misplay if nothing else is blind-played?
+  2) Will the player who recieved the clue go on to misplay if nothing else is blind-played?
 If yes, then it is a *Finesse*.
 If no, then it is a *Bluff*.

 ### Discard Elimination & The Elimination Blind-Play